Food Safety Resources

 Stay up-to-date on the latest trends related to the emerging topic of cannabis and food safety.

 Environmental Health Saves Lives, Saves Money, and Protects Our Future

-Environmental Health professionals ensure our food is safe by educating, inspecting, and investigating facilities throughout the food supply chain, including farms and manufacturers, restaurants, and grocery stores.
+Environmental health professionals ensure our food is safe by educating, inspecting, and investigating facilities throughout the food supply chain, including farms and manufacturers, restaurants, and grocery stores.

-The Council to Improve Foodborne Outbreak Response (CIFOR) has the Guidelines for Foodborne Disease Outbreak Response and CIFOR Industry Guidelines (for Owners, Operators and Managers of Food Establishments) available for download.
+The Council to Improve Foodborne Outbreak Response (CIFOR) has the Guidelines for Foodborne Disease Outbreak Response and CIFOR Industry Guidelines (for Owners, Operators, and Managers of Food Establishments) available for download.

-Food Safety Resources:
+More Food Safety Resources

-- Best Practices for Use of FoodSHIELD During Food and Feed Incidents (pdf)
+- Best Practices for Use of FoodSHIELD During Food and Feed Incidents (PDF)